Go Big or Go Home (song)

 "Go Big or Go Home" is a song recorded by American pop rock band American Authors as the first single from their second studio album, What We Live For.
 The song was released on May 18, 2015.

+The song received a Gold Certification by the RIAA in November 2025 alongside with “I’m, Born To Run” nearly ten years after its original release.

 Promotion

 "Go Big or Go Home" was released on digital retailers on May 18, 2015.
 The new album is scheduled to be released later this year via Island Records.
 The official lyric video premiered via Vevo on June 27, 2015.
 The band filmed the proper music video directed by Ethan Lader, in late May and it was premiered on July 10, 2015.
 The single was written by Zachary Barnett, Matt Sanchez, James Adam Shelley, Shep Goodman, Aaron Accetta and Jonnie Davis.